Certain infections and other conditions that inflame the pericardium cause pericarditis.

 Pericarditis due to tuberculosis begins insidiously, sometimes without obvious symptoms of infection.
 It may cause fever and symptoms of heart failure, such as weakness, fatigue, and difficulty breathing.
 Cardiac tamponade may occur.

 Acute pericarditis due to a viral infection is usually painful but short-lived and has no lasting effects.

 When acute pericarditis develops in the first day or two after a heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more , symptoms of pericarditis are seldom noticed because symptoms of the heart attack are the main concern.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more , symptoms of pericarditis are seldom noticed because symptoms of the heart attack are the main concern.